• Pig's Trotters

 Cooking advice

-1. Remove the pig's trotters from the fridge and their packaging and place in a pot
+1. Prepare the Trotters: Remove the pig's trotters from the fridge and their packaging, then place them in a large pot.

-3. Skim the surface of the water to remove any scum
+3. Skim the Scum: Skim the surface of the water to remove any impurities or scum that rise to the top.

-4. Roughly chop a carrot, an onion, a couple of sticks of celery, a head of garlic and add to the pot, followed by two fresh bay leaves, a teaspoon of black peppercorns, a teaspoon of fennel seeds and a couple of sprigs of fresh thyme
+4. Add Vegetables and Aromatics: Roughly chop a carrot, onion, and two sticks of celery, along with a head of garlic.
+Add these to the pot, followed by two fresh bay leaves, a teaspoon of black peppercorns, a teaspoon of fennel seeds, and a couple of sprigs of fresh thyme.

-5. Simmer for 3-4 hours, until the skin and flesh is soft and floppy
+5. Cook Low and Slow: Allow the trotters to simmer gently for 3-4 hours, or until the skin and flesh become soft and gelatinous.

-8. Once the trotters are cooled, pick the skin and small amount of flesh from the bone and roughly chop
+7. Pick and Chop: Once the trotters have cooled, pick the soft skin and any remaining flesh from the bones.
+Roughly chop this gelatinous mixture.

 Customer reviews